sogilis/csv_fast_importer/doc/faq.md

 ## How to specify encoding?

-Multiple componants are involved when `CSV Fast Importer` is executed:
+Multiple components are involved when `CSV Fast Importer` is executed:

 - file
 - ruby `File` wrapper